Festival Events

 Email SDC Initiative Coordinator Emily Rollie (she/her) at Region7SDCDirecting@gmail.com.

-More about the Devising Initiative from the Kennedy Center:
+More about the SDC Devising Initiative from the Kennedy Center:

 DRAMATURGY